V4Fire/Client/src/super/i-input/README.md

 #### groupElements

-A list of components with the same `name` prop and associated with the same form
+A list of components with the same `name` prop and associated with the same form.

 ### Methods

 #### clear

-Clears the component value to undefined.
+Clears a component value to undefined.

 #### reset

-Resets the component value to default.
+Resets a component value to default.

 #### validate